BITnene465/BITnene465.github.io/README.md

 - React Router v6 (HashRouter) for GitHub Pages friendly routing
 - Tailwind CSS with bespoke color tokens and Glassmorphism-friendly utilities
 - Framer Motion (added in a later step) for page and card transitions
-- MDX (coming soon) for authoring blog posts with frontmatter metadata
+- MDX + import.meta.glob pipeline for authoring blog posts with frontmatter metadata

 ## Getting started